ansible-collections/community.general/docs/docsite/rst/guide_cmdrunner.rst

             no_deps=cmd_runner_fmt.as_bool("--no-deps"),
             version=cmd_runner_fmt.as_fixed("--version"),
             name=cmd_runner_fmt.as_list(),
-        ),
-        check_rc=True
         )

-Then you create a context for a specific execution of the command, and then you invoke the context method ``run()`` passing values for the arguments as needed.
-Keep in mind that ``CmdRunner`` will use the module parameters with the exact same names as values for the runner arguments.
-If no module parameter is found with the specified name, then you must provide the value explicitly (unless using ``cmd_runner_fmt.as_fixed``, see more on it below).

-The actual execution of the command in a particular context looks like:
+    )

+This is meant to be done once, then every time you need to execute the command you create a context and pass values as needed:

 .. code-block:: python

+        # Run the command with these arguments, when values exist for them
-        with self.runner("type galaxy_cmd upgrade force no_deps dest requirements_file name", output_process=process) as ctx:
+        with runner("type galaxy_cmd upgrade force no_deps dest requirements_file name", output_process=process) as ctx:
             ctx.run(galaxy_cmd="install", upgrade=upgrade)

+        # Obtain the version
+        with runner("version") as ctx:
+            dummy, stdout, dummy = ctx.run()

+        # Or simply
+        dummy, stdout, dummy = runner("version").run()

+Note that you can pass values for the arguments explicitly when calling ``run()``, otherwise ``CmdRunner`` will use the module options with the exact same names as values for the runner arguments.
+If no value is passed and no module option is found with the specified name, then an exception will be raised.
+The only exception to that rule is when using ``cmd_runner_fmt.as_fixed``, as with the argument ``version`` in the runner above.
+See more about it below.

-In the example, values of ``type``, ``force``, ``no_deps`` and others will be taken straight from the parameters, whilst ``galaxy_cmd`` and ``upgrade`` are passed explicitly.
-The regular output of the
+In the first example, values of ``type``, ``force``, ``no_deps`` and others will be taken straight from the module, whilst ``galaxy_cmd`` and ``upgrade`` are passed explicitly.

-That will generate a resulting command line similar to (again, taken from the output of an integration test):
+That will generate a resulting command line similar to (example taken from the output of an integration test):

 .. code-block:: javascript